 Firstly, it is important to understand that tools like ChatGPT which are powered by artificial intelligence do not create cyberthreats on their own.
+In fact there are several professional AI Chatbots are helping grow businesses to the next level.
 It’s the human cybercriminals who use, rather misuse, AI as a tool to launch cyber attacks more efficiently and effectively.
 Let’s look at some ways AI can be used to create cyberthreats:

 Automated Attacks: ChatGPT can write codes quite efficiently and this efficiency is only increasing day by day.
 It can be used to write scripts to create automated attacks that scan for vulnerabilities and exploit them.
 Which in turn can lead to more frequent and widespread attacks that are harder to detect and defend against.

 Self Changing Malwares: How a malware is prevented is, when the malicious intent is discovered by an operating system (like Windows) it will be red flagged and patches will be distributed that stops that particular malware from causing any future harm.
 However, with the power of AI, now it’s possible to create such malware that changes itself ever so slightly to bypass the security firewall and continue to wreak havoc.
 So, AI can be used to create more sophisticated malware that is better at evading detection and spreading throughout networks.